-“I am,” I smiled back.
+“I am.”
+I smiled back.
 I had brought a couple of boxes of apples the day before; Stacy had used them to make apple crisp and applesauce.
 She’d saved a little of the sauce for me in Mason jar.
-Mom and I used to make jam, basil beans and dill pickles together in late summer.
-We stored them all in Mason jars.
+Mom and I used to make jam, basil beans and dill pickles together in late summer; we preserved them in Mason jars.

 “The only thing I put in with the apples is a bit of water, some sugar, and some cinnamon–so the applesauce is pretty clean,” she said.